jackypan1989/del-webpack-plugin/README.md

 ### options.include
 a file list you wanna delete
-it will delete all files by default
+it will delete all files and folders by default
 - type: [String]
 - default: ['**']
 - example: ['trash.js', 'trash/*.js']

+// only files not folders use ['**.*']

 ### options.exclude
 a file list you dont wanna delete